masfikalam/masfikalam/README.md

 ## Masfikul Alam

 A self-taught programmer having expertise in modern front-end technologies and a deep interest in JavaScript.
 I love problem solving challenges.
-I desire to work in the software industry with a good learning environment to grow my skills to the next level.
+Looking forward to work in the software industry with a good learning environment to grow my skills to the next level.

 ## Skills
  <div>